giannimonaco/ABIS/README.md

 ---
 ## ABSOLUTE DECONVOLUTION

+### Input file
 The gene expression matrix of your PBMC samples must be in a Tab delimited format.
 The gene names must be gene symbols and there should not be duplicates.
+In case you use Excel to check or modify your file, be aware that Excel automatically converts some gene names to date (for example MARCH1 becomes 1-Mar and SEPT2 becomes 2-Sept).
+This can also create duplicated names when you export the file in TXT file (for example both MARC1 and MARCH1 become 1-Mar).
 Check the file TPMPBMC.txt in the folder data if you are looking for an example.
-Also, remember that quotes are not necessary.

-### RNA-Seq deconvolution
+#### RNA-Seq deconvolution
 For RNA-Seq deconvolution the gene expression values must be TPM values.
 RNA-Seq deconvolution has been implemented using data from Illumina HiSeq 2000.

-### Microarray deconvolution
+#### Microarray deconvolution
 For microarray deconvolution, the expression values should derive from the selection of the maximum expression value from the probes encoding for a single gene.
 Microarray deconvolution has been implemented using data from Illumina HT-12 v4.